amitxv/PC-Tuning/docs/post-install.md

 - Install [language dictionaries](https://addons.mozilla.org/en-GB/firefox/language-tools) for spell-checking

 - Optionally configure and clean up the interface further in ``Menu Settings -> More tools -> Customize toolbar`` then skim through ``about:preferences``.
 The [Arkenfox user.js](https://github.com/arkenfox/user.js) can also be imported, see the [wiki](https://github.com/arkenfox/user.js/wiki)
+- A less privacy-focused alternative for the Arkenfox user.js, [Betterfox](https://github.com/yokoffing/Betterfox) is also available for users who don't wish to spend time debugging potential issues with Arkenfox.

 - Ensure to configure file extensions and the default browser in Windows settings